Budapestby VisitCity Guides

 Medieval castle walls overlook historic sites where Hungarian kings once resided

-Christian Museum - Sacred Art Collection
+Christian Museum - Amazing Religious Art

 Víziváros and Széchenyi Square